cosmos/cosmos-sdk/docs/architecture/adr-067-simulator-v2.md

 in a real network.
 This allows us to not only test the state machine, but also test the ABCI lifecycle of a block.

+Statistics, such as total blocks and total failed proposals, will be collected, logged and written to output after the full or partial execution of a simulation.
+The output destination of these statistics will be configurable.

 ### Profiling

+The manager will be responsible for collecting CPU and RAM profiles of the simulation execution.
+We propose to use [Pyroscope](https://pyroscope.io/docs/golang/) to capture profiles and export them to a local file and via an HTTP endpoint.
+This can be disabled or enabled by configuration.

 ### Breakpoints